Managed Microsoft 365 Services: A Great Deal for MSPs!

-As a Managed IT Service Provider (MSP), you offer tailored IT support and services for servers, networks, applications, hardware, etc. But have you considered offering managed Office 365 solutions?
-With a booming cloud productivity software market, have you invested a thought on how much of a good business sense Microsoft Office 365 managed services would make?
+As a Managed IT Service Provider (MSP), you offer tailored IT support and services for servers, networks, applications, hardware, etc. But have you considered offering managed Microsoft 365 solutions?
+With a booming cloud productivity software market, have you invested a thought on how much of a good business sense Microsoft 365 managed services would make?

 One common myth MSPs have is that ‘support and maintenance needs disappear once Microsoft Office is moved to the cloud’.
 But the truth is managing a digital workplace in the cloud is challenging for businesses and they do need a cloud-managed service provider in that case.

 Why Microsoft 365 Services?

-As of April 2020, there are about 600,000 companies in the USA alone that have adopted Microsoft Office 365 services.
-SMBs and enterprises that have migrated to O365, not only have come to trust the modern collaboration and content software but they also strongly rely on it.
+As of February 2023, there are about 1,354,969 users in the USA alone that have using Microsoft Office 365 services.
+SMBs and enterprises that have migrated to Microsoft 365, not only have come to trust the modern collaboration and content software but they also strongly rely on it.

 The Need for Microsoft 365 Managed Service

-For companies, Office 365 migration is one of the many sides of the cloud spectrum while others are the challenges involved in managing and maintaining the O365 environment.
-Speaking from a decade’s experience, Office 365 consultants at Star Knowledge understand the problems our 600+ clients go through each day.
+For companies, Microsoft 365 migration is one of the many sides of the cloud spectrum while others are the challenges involved in managing and maintaining the O365 environment.
+Speaking from a decade’s experience, Microsoft 365 consulting at Star Knowledge understand the problems our 600+ clients go through each day.
 And they are as below:

 - Downtimes and performance issues